valentincthrn/valentincthrn/README.md

 ### Project 2 : Data Processing in VBA during an 1-month internship

+#### ***Context***

+During the first year of school at Centrale Lille, a one-month internship is mandatory.
+After a lot of research, Edmond de Rothschild kindly accepted me to be part of their Asset Management team.
+This internship was a huge experience for me both personally and professionally.

+#### ***The objective***

+In this department, a lot of data from Bloomberg has to be used and analysed.
+However, when switching from Bloomberg to Excel, the data is subject to errors or losses.
+Therefore, an algorithm was used to pre-process this data in order to clean it up as best as possible.
+My objective was to improve this algorithm by using the Excel programming language: VBA.

+#### ***My achievements***

+Initially, I was a beginner in VBA and also in Finance.
+So, in 1 month, I wanted to learn as much as possible.
+That's how I learned and even realized from A to Z this new algorithm in VBA.
+The team was enthusiastic about my progress and my achievement and assured me to replace the old algorithm with mine.
+The algorithm was more efficient and faster (about twice as fast).

 ### Project 3 : Segmentation of bushfires in Python

+#### ***Context***

+This project is a challenge proposed by the consulting firm EY in collaboration with Forest Fire Management Victoria (Australia) and the European Space Agency (ESA) and NASA.
+Apart from the courses at Centrale Lille which are considered generalist, few electives were oriented around DataScience / Artificial Intelligence, so I was looking for medium term projects to gain experience.
+I chose this project in computer vision because it was close to a real use case in an interesting and challenging context.

+#### ***The objective***

+#### ***My achievements***

 ### Project 4 : Creation of an AI association in Centrale Lille